Backbase/golden-sample-app-ios/CONTRIBUTING.md

 - Link to the branch

 ## Issues
 If there is an issue with a sample check the catalog file and contact the responsible team if it's maintained.
 For login issues contact the API sandbox team at their support Slack channel: `#s-ebp-api-sandbox`.
-For issues with the main branch and other problems reach out to the DEVS team on `#s-golden-sample` Slack channel.
+For issues with the main branch and other problems reach out to the DEVS team on `#s-golden-sample-mobile` Slack channel.